PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 We call all young talent to come forward.
 Our aim is to provide them with support and resources to lead the future of the industry.

 ## 365 days of summits and workshops
-TBD

-### founding members and launch partners
-Conference workshops will run from early October and are available to all partners
+TBD: Conference workshops will run from early October and are available to all partners

-### General public
-Free TBD

 ### Dates
 Early 2023.
 TBD